 Pilates is a unique body conditioning programme using a variety of equipment and exercises.
 Pilates improves core strength, flexibility, agility and biomechanics.
 At re:ab, we incorporate our physiotherapy knowledge into the type of exercise you do.
 Therefore it is safe for any level including new mums, people with significant injuries and those recovering from surgery.

-Jane is a certified pilates instructor with Body Control UK and Polestar International; she also holds a Total Barre Instructor and Spinning(r) Instructor Certification.
-As Head of Pilates at re:ab she runs inservice sessions with the pilates team and regularly attends courses and workshops to keep at the
+Jane is a certified pilates instructor with Body Control UK and Polestar International; she also holds a Total Barre Instructor and Spinning® Instructor Certification.
+As Head of Pilates at re:ab she runs inservice sessions with the pilates team and regularly attends courses and workshops to keep at the forefront of trends and developments in the pilates sector.

 With over 15 years of international teaching experience, what I love about Pilates is its ability to help people make the most of their lives - both physically & mentally.
 Whether you're sitting at a desk, running around after a toddler at home or